 Withdrawing after the deadline

 Withdrawal from classes after the deadline requires submission of the Petition for academic policy or tuition refund for UMD students form (registration exception) along with supporting documentation of extenuating non-academic circumstances justifying late withdrawal.
-Such petitions will not be granted solely because you are doing poorly in the class(s).
+Such petitions will not be granted solely because you are doing poorly in the class(es).

 Alternate option to withdrawing from a class